-The LMB’s workshops provide an important central facility for the LMB and other MRC Units in Cambridge.
+The Electronics and Technical Instrumentation workshops provide an important central facility for the LMB.

 As well as providing instrument improvements, modifications and repairs, the workshops are responsible for designing and constructing a wide range of complex scientific instruments that are not available commercially.

 By having the workshops on site, work to design, prototype and develop new instruments happens much faster at the LMB than in other laboratories, which are reliant on outside contractors.